HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Verify thermostat sensors are working properly

-- Take note of any necessary AC repair work
+- Take note of any necessary AC maintenance and repair work

 2. Heat pump inspection